Particular/docs.particular.net/samples/open-telemetry/application-insights/sample.md

 #### Critical time and processing time

-[Critical time and processing time captured by the metrics package](/monitoring/metrics/definitions.md#metrics-captured) is not yet supported in OpenTelemetry's native format (using System.Diagnostics), so a shim is required to expose them as OpenTelemetry metrics.
+[Critical time and processing time captured by the metrics package](/monitoring/metrics/definitions.md#metrics-captured) are not yet supported in OpenTelemetry's native format (using System.Diagnostics), so a shim is required to expose them as OpenTelemetry metrics.

 snippet: metrics-shim